Last Updated on

 Hole puncher – this is a must-have tool if your tubing does not have premade holes.
 This punches the holes into the tubing where you insert your dripper.

 Irrigation backflow preventers – an essential piece to the setup, the backflow preventer keeps dirty garden water from flowing backward in the tubing.
 Backflow can contain contaminants that spread soil born disease.
-Do not skimp on this piece.
+Do not skimp on this component!

 Pressure regulator – this reduces the pressure to a consistent PSI level to not overload the system.
 If your water pressure is above 40 PSI then you will need a regulator.
 If your pressure is between 25 to 35, then you do not need one.